bernardwang/roodler/README.md

 	set up github
 	reviewed basic idea for project, as well as possible options in the future thought about implementation (ie languages, frameworks)
-	found many outlets in siebel
-	facebook crush your coding interview tech talk
+	found the location of outlets in siebel facebook crush your coding interview tech talk